 Roger Williams founded Rhode Island.
 The small state which played a big role in American history.
 It is one of the fifty states of the United States of America.
-It is situated in the north eastern part of the US mainland and is bordered by the state of Massachusetts in the north and west, Connecticut in the east and Atlantic Ocean in the south.
+It is situated in the northeastern part of the US mainland and is bordered by the state of Massachusetts in the north and west, Connecticut in the east, and the Atlantic Ocean in the south.
 Its official name, State of Rhode Island and Providence Plantations is the longest official state name of the United States.
-It is also sometimes referred to as “The Ocean State” owing to the large number of bays and inlets within the state boundary.
+It is also sometimes referred to as “The Ocean State” owing to a large number of bays and inlets within the state boundary.
 These water bodies cover 14% of the total area of the state.
-One of the most famous Ivy League university, the Brown University is also located in this state, in the city of Providence.
+One of the most famous Ivy League university, Brown University is also located in this state, in the city of Providence.

 Founder of Rhode Island

 This state holds an important place in history.
-The colony of Rhode Island was the first to give up it allegiance towards the English in 1779.
-It was also the fourth sovereign state to approve to the Articles of confederation in 1778.
+The colony of Rhode Island was the first to give up its allegiance towards English in 1779.
+It was also the fourth sovereign state to approve the Articles of confederation in 1778.

 Today, Rhode Island is one of the most important states of the New England region.
 Rhode Island’s gross domestic product and per capita income are ranked 45th and 16th respectively in the country.
-It is also the 5th most energy efficient state of USA.
-Due to huge number of bays and inlets, fishing forms the main economic base of the state’s economy.
+It is also the 5th most energy-efficient state of the USA.
+Due to the huge number of bays and inlets, fishing forms the main economic base of the state’s economy.
 Its unemployment rate is remarkably low with only 10.2% of the population trapped in it.
-The school teachers of the state are also the highest paid teachers in the country with an annual average salary of $75,028.
+The school teachers of the state are also the highest-paid teachers in the country with an annual average salary of $75,028.